bridgeland/minnetonka/README.rst

 existing Python package is a good solution for modeling another part of the problem.

-For example, two years ago I built a model in SimLang that included some simple `graph logic <https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)>`__.
+For example, in 2016 I built a model in SimLang that included some simple `graph logic <https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)>`__.
 There are no graph primitives in SimLang, so I created the graphs using the primitives available: arrays